simple-java-mail/smtp-connection-pool/smtp-connection-pool-jakarta-provider/README.md

 Endpoint identity includes the Session-scoped manager, normalized delegate protocol and resolved provider metadata, host, effective port, username, and an HMAC credential fingerprint.
 Raw passwords/tokens are excluded from equality and `toString` and retained only while needed for reconnect/allocation.
 When credentials rotate, the new generation becomes current immediately; the superseded pool accepts no new claims, drains existing leases, and then clears its credential material and retained pool record.
 Remaining material is cleared on Session-pool shutdown.

 Passwords supplied by Jakarta Mail and saved Session authentication are fingerprinted automatically.
-The core OAuth token supplier is resolved for each facade `connect` so token rotation creates a separate identity.
-If a custom authenticator rotates credentials without exposing the effective password to the facade, update `mail.smtppool.credential.identity` with its generation/version.
+The configured OAuth token supplier is resolved for every pooled `connect`, so rotating a token creates a separate identity.
+If a custom authenticator rotates credentials without exposing the effective password, update `mail.smtppool.credential.identity` with its generation/version.

 ## Delivery events and connection health